azinedine456/PEMFC-Battery-HESS-FCEV-HIL-Simulation-Project/README.md

 ### Global Simulation (Offline – MATLAB/Simulink)

 - **FullSystemPAC_init.m**
   Main initialization and execution script for the **offline global simulation**.
+(Set RealData=1 to use WLTC current profiles)
   This script sets parameters, launches simulations, and saves the associated results.
   It relies on the following files: